-This MSc programme, as its already existing sibling programme MSc Artificial Intelligence, builds on the strengths of School of EECS, QMUL.
-These strengths collectively places it in an ideal yet unique position to offer an excellent MSc programme in Al: it is ideal since many of its research groups have already been long-established as leaders in their respective research fields (e.g., Game Al group, Vision Group, Centre for Digital Music, Robotics, and Cognitive Science); it is unique because the school collectively covers almost all major topics on Al where external competition often lacks in part.
+This MSc programme builds on the strengths of School of EECS, QMUL.
+These strengths collectively places it in an ideal yet unique position to offer an excellent MSc programme in Al: it is ideal since many of its research groups have already been long-established as leaders in their respective research fields (e.g., Game Al group, Vision Group, Computational Linguistics, C4DM, Robotics, and Cognitive Science); it is unique because the school collectively covers almost all major topics on Al where external competition often lacks in part.